launchport/helix-flare/README.md

 **Returns: <code>[emitter, resolver]</code>**

-Inspired by hooks this function, which creates a subscription, returns an emitter and a resolver as a tuple.
+Inspired by hooks this function returns an emitter and a resolver as a tuple.
 With the emitter you can publish new events to the client.
 The resolver can just be used as is and put into the resolvers of your schema.

 #### `topic`